Huzzi-Aliaas/Internship_HB2021/README.md

   - numExp04: demonstration of how to compute spectrograms
   - numExp05: demonstration of energy conservation (NSE) for each pulse
   - numExp06: demonstration that supercontinuum generation gives conditions for an optical event horizon
+  - numExp07: demonstration of the scaling behavior of the global error for decreasing stepsize for the implemented algorithms

 ## Internship meetings

 The subsections below give an outling of the topics discussed in the meetings

 ### Meeting 01 -- 2021-04-16

 * Discussed OOP implentation of the pde-solver in stand-alone python script

 ### Meeting 02 -- 2021-04-22